-Waste water within the district is dealt with by Thames Water Utilities Ltd. Research carried out by the Environment Agency has indicated that future sewage treatment capacity for the sewage treatment works within the Vale of White Horse can be rendered adequate to deal with projected growth to 2026 without upgrades being required and will therefore not have an adverse effect upon receiving waters.
-However, the Abingdon sewage treatment works needs to reduce the levels of phosphorous in discharged water.
+Waste water within the district is dealt with by Thames Water Utilities Ltd. Research carried out by the Environment Agency in 2006 indicated that, based on housing projections at that time, of 11,560 new dwellings in VoWH, future sewage treatment capacity for the sewage treatment works within the Vale of White Horse could be rendered adequate to deal with projected growth to 2026 without upgrades being required20 and would therefore not have an adverse effect upon receiving waters.
+However, the Abingdon sewage treatment works would need to reduce the levels of phosphorous in discharged water.